Cincinnati Personal Injury Lawyer Investigating Invasion of Privacy Cases for plaintiffs nationwide

 Case Example: A veteran’s spouse, at her husband’s request, and within the context of the marital relationship, takes erotic photographs that she forwards to her husband while he is deployed in Iraq.
 When he returns to the States, they divorce and he promptly and repeatedly forwards and posts the marital photographs on public websites.
 Despite numerous requests to cease the behavior, the behavior continues resulting in Mr. Lyon representing the former spouse for an invasion of privacy action.
 The case was successful and it settled for a substantial amount without a law suit being filed.

 One year from the date of the act.

-If you or a loved one has questions about an invasion of privacy claim and the available remedies, contact The Lyon Firm.
+If you or a loved one has questions about revenge porn or an invasion of privacy claim and the available remedies in Ohio, contact The Lyon Firm.
 You will speak directly with Mr. Lyon, and he will help you answer those important questions.